-Several young Germans supported by the Environmental Action Germany filed complaints against 10 German states arguing their future was not adequately protected.
-They claimed Länder didn't have proper regulation to reduce greenhouse gas emissions.
+Several young Germans supported by Environmental Action Germany filed complaints against 10 German states arguing their future was not adequately protected.
+They claimed Länder didn’t have proper regulations to reduce greenhouse gas emissions.

 But the Federal Constitutional Court in Karlsruhe dismissed the complaints in a decision released on February 1.

 The Court doesn’t object to the right to sue states if citizens consider they have insufficient laws to protect the environment.
 But it considers the complaints need to precisely quantify the infringement.

 No carbon budget defined for Länder